MahabubulHasanAkash/cvir-fall21/README.md

 # cvpr-fall21
-Assignments and Project repo for computer vision and image recognition
+Assignments and Project repo for computer vision and pattern recognition